iagolemos1/thresholdmodeling/README.md

 ```

 ## Linux Users
-Run this lines on your terminal ir order to install R on your environment:
+Run this lines on your terminal in order to install R on your environment:
 ```
 conda activate my_env (my_env is your environment name) conda install r
 ```
-After installing R, find your anaconda directory, and find the actual env folder.
+After installing R, find your anaconda directory, and find the actual environment folder.
 It should be somewhere like ~/anaconda3/envs/my_env.
 Open the terminal in this folder and run this line:
 ```
 pip install thresholdmodeling
 ```